45–60. Areas of regions Find the area of the following regions.Th... | Study Prep in Pearson+

 45–60.
 Areas of regions Find the area of the following regions.

-The region inside the limaçon r = 4 - 2 cos θ
+The region inside one leaf of the rose r = cos 5θ

 63–74.
 Arc length of polar curves Find the length of the following polar curves.